Special Offer – A Night in Genoa

-Perhaps the most photogenic mountains in the world for a photo workshop, the Dolomites are just a 2-hour drive from Venice, in northeast Italy.
-This part of Italy is infused with a strong Austrian influence, so you’ll enjoy the blended flavors of Italian-Austrian foods and wines, along with the hospitality of Alpine mountain lodges.
+The Dolomites may be the most photogenic mountains on earth and scheduling the trip for fall colors makes it a dream for landscape photographers.
+Just a 2-hour drive from Venice, this part of Italy is infused with a strong Austrian influence, so you’ll enjoy the blended flavors of Italian-Austrian foods and wines, along with the hospitality of Alpine mountain lodges.

 We will meet up at the Venice Marco Polo airport.
 After the workshop we’ll return you to Venice where you can continue your travels.